 In my role as a Career Coach, I can encourage and I can empathise.
 I can carry out research, I can look at new perspectives and I can get clients to examine, to question and to develop their own personal awareness.
 Together, we can explore the world of education, the range of new courses, the labour market and the changing world of work.
+I can work with a client to make a career and education plan.
+In the end, every client makes their own decisions.
+Every client has choices and opportunities.
+Each client decides whether to help themselves by implementing new changes or repeat previous behaviours and hope for the best.

 - Did you follow up your job application with a phone call to see how the recruitment process was shaping up?